Nassa Group: Education

-EXIM Bank Agricultural University, Bangladesh(EBAUB), a private agricultural university at Chapainawabgang, Rajshahi.
+EXIM Bank Agricultural University, Bangladesh (EBAUB) is a private agricultural university at Chapainawabgang, Rajshahi.

 Controversies

 Factory closure

-In awake of the Rana plaza collapse, which is considered to be the deadliest garment-factory accident in history, NASSA Group shut down three of its factories.
+In wake of the Rana plaza collapse, which is considered to be the deadliest garment-factory accident in history, NASSA Group shut down three of its factories.
 It was insinuated in a couple of articles that this was a reactionary response to the Rana plaza collapse rather than a proactive step to ensure the safety of the workers, but it was established that the company made the decision before the 24 April collapse because of structural concerns about the rental space that housed the three facilities and says it is committed to the safety and security of its employees.
 Before the closures, which took effect on 28 April, Nassa Group operated 34 factories in Bangladesh.

 In an earlier version of an article in The Wall Street Journal, stated that due to the structural integrity being compromised, the government took action to close the factories down, which turned out to be wrong information.
 The chairman of NASSA Group, Nazrul Islam Mazumder appointed Mishcon de Reya to challenge Wall Street Journal, as NASSA Group had already decided to close the factories on their own accord before 24 April collapse, after which WSJ were compelled to change the article to reflect the facts.

-Company Milestones

-1990: NASSA Group established by Founder and chairman Mr Nazrul Islam Mazumder.

-1995: NASSA Group established its Hong Kong sourcing office.

-1999: EXIM Bank established, providing financial services for the retail, corporate, SME and agricultural sectors as well as in foreign trade.

-2002: NASSA Taipei Textile Mills established, integrating textile production capacity into the group.

-2005: NASSA Taipei Denims Ltd established, diversifying into the global denims market.

-2005: NASSA Spinning Ltd established, embedding wholly owned spinning operations into the group.

-2007: NASSA Properties Ltd established, investing in Dhaka's commercial infrastructure via large scale commercial property investment.

-2008: RANS Real Estate Ltd established.

-2009: EXIM Bank becomes the first privately owned bank to open an exchange house in the UK.

-2012: ANW Associates London Ltd established.